ethersphere/bee/.github/ISSUE_TEMPLATE/user-story.md

 ## Tasks

 <!--
 Tasks are actionable items, which may contain technical details.
 A user story is usually broken down in multiple tasks and assigned to a person.
+If you have many tasks, please consider making this user story an epic
 -->

 | Task | Assignee |  Done (1), or 0 |